lucky7xz/drako/README.md

 └── inventory/                 # [Profiles] Default profile inventory
 ```

-**The Weaver** ensures cross-platform consistency.
-Inside the Drako binary lies a **[Core Template](internal/config/bootstrap/core_template.toml)** and a **[dictionary](internal/config/bootstrap/core_dictionary.toml)** of OS-specific defaults.
-When you run Drako for the first time, The Weaver "weaves" these together to generate a `config.toml` tailored to your operating system (Linux, macOS, or Windows).
-We also provide a handful of profiles by default, to give you some inspiration (incl. llamacpp, git, etc).

-NOTE: If your OS specific dictionary is missing, feel free to create a pull request!
+**NOTE:** If your OS specific dictionary is missing, feel free to create a pull request!

 ## 📇 Profile Creation Example